sippey/sippey.github.com/_posts/2024/2024-02-06-torturing-poets.md

 layout: post
 ---

 Of *course* The New York Times [sought out actual poets](https://www.nytimes.com/2024/02/06/style/taylor-swift-tortured-poets-department-album.html) who would comment on the title of the upcoming Taylor Swift album, "The Tortured Poets Department."
 Some loved it!
-Some were worried about the tortured typecasting!
+Some were worried about the whole "tortured" typecasting thing!
 And one even likened Taylor to Wordsworth!

 But this 35 word sentence towards the end of the piece floored me.